fpereiro/recalc/readme.md

 ## Current status of the project

-The current version of recalc, v3.0.0, is considered to be *somewhat stable* and *somewhat complete*.
+The current version of recalc, v3.1.0, is considered to be *somewhat stable* and *somewhat complete*.
 [Suggestions](https://github.com/fpereiro/recalc/issues) and [patches](https://github.com/fpereiro/recalc/pulls) are welcome.
 Future changes planned are:

 - Add annotated source code.
-- Test the library in older browsers and improve the polyfill.
-- Performance improvements.

 ## Installation